cyrraz/plothist/docs/basics/variable_registry.rst

     create_variable_registry(variable_keys)

-For each variable, the following information is stored by default:
+For each variable, the following information is stored by default in the ``variable_registry.yaml`` file:

 .. code-block:: yaml